 - all changes that increase or reduce the size of the approved licensed area.

 You don't need approval for cosmetic changes like repainting, new tiles or new carpet.

 Do not make material alterations before you get approval.

 If you do not get approval, you may have to pay to:

 - or restore your venue to an acceptable condition.

 Step 1.
-Fill in the application for material alteration form.
+Fill in the material alteration form: